Snapshot - Markets

-British politics has faced a turbulent week: two Brexit votes, a Spring Statement and a downgrade to economic growth.
+British politics has faced a turbulent week: three nights of Brexit votes, a Spring Statement and a downgrade to economic growth.

 Market prices have swung on each twist as investors attempt to digest a constantly shifting set of possible outcomes.
 The single constant factor is uncertainty.
 With the scheduled exit date of 29 March looming, key questions have risen to the fore: will the date of departure be extended (which would require the agreement of the other EU nations)?
 Or could Article 50 - Britain’s formal notice of exit - be revoked (something the UK can do unilaterally)?
 Will the UK leave the European Union at all?
 Or will it leave with no deal and no transition period in place?

 First we set out each event and the market reaction that followed.
 Then, below, a range of Schroders experts offer their take on the week’s extraordinary events – and look ahead to the emerging range of outcomes.

 - Brexit vote night no.1 - withdrawal agreement: On Tuesday night, MPs voted down Theresa May’s withdrawal agreement – the second defeat.
 The 149 majority (391 vs 242) was greater than had been expected – but significantly narrower than the 230 majority in the previous vote.